Spark-Studio-3D/SparkStudio_18650_Project/README.md

 <https://www.ebay.com/itm/193381612879>

 ...as well as many other vendors on EBay and AliExpress.

 Sadly, the manufcturer's name and part number are not in evidence.
-Match the image in PCB_Photo.png for positive identification.
+Match this image for positive identification:

 ![PCB Image](PCB_Photo.png)